Hudson Bay: Climate

 The Hudson Bay region has very low year-round average temperatures.
 The average annual temperature for Churchill at 59°N is -6 C and Inukjuak, facing cool westerlies in summer at 58°N, an even colder −7 C. By comparison, Magadan, in a comparable position at 59°N on the Eurasian landmass in the Russian Far East and with a similar subarctic climate, has an annual average of −2.7 C. Vis-à-vis geographically closer Europe, contrasts stand much more extreme.
 Arkhangelsk at 64°N in northwestern Russia has an average of 2 C, while the mild continental coastline of Stockholm at 59°N on the shore of an analogous large hyposaline marine inlet – the Baltic Sea – has an annual average of 8 C.

 Water temperature peaks at 8–9 C on the western side of the bay in late summer.
 It is largely frozen over from mid-December to mid-June, when it usually clears from its eastern end westwards and southwards.
-A steady increase in regional temperatures over the last 100 years has been reflected in a lengthening of the ice-free period, which was as short as four months in the late 17th century.
+A steady increase in regional temperatures over the last 100 years has led to decreases in the extent of the sea ice in Hudson Bay by 19.5% per decade.
+As well as a lengthening of the ice-free period, which was as short as four months in the late 17th century.

+The polar climate of Hudson Bay means it is home for a variety of polar climate animals, in the Western Hudson Bay (WHB) beluga whale population is the most significant known group in the Canadian Arctic, estimated to consist of approximately 54,473 individuals.

 Waters

 Hudson Bay has a lower average salinity level than that of ocean water.
 The main causes are the low rate of evaporation (the bay is ice-covered for much of the year), the large volume of terrestrial runoff entering the bay (about 700 km3 annually, the Hudson Bay watershed covering much of Canada, many rivers and streams discharging into the bay), and the limited connection with the Atlantic Ocean and its higher salinity.
 Sea ice is about three times the annual river flow into the bay, and its annual freezing and thawing significantly alters the salinity of the surface layer.
 Although its exact effects are not fully understood currently, the cyclonic storms in the bay are responsible for synoptic variability of salinity along the coast.

 One consequence of the lower salinity of the bay is that the freezing point of the water is higher than in the rest of the world's oceans, thus decreasing the time that the bay remains ice-free.
-The increase of river inflows during the winter has decreased the season of sea ice by more than 1 month since the 1960s.
+The increase of river inflows during the winter has decreased the season of sea ice by more than one month since the 1960s.

 The lower salinity of the bay also has effects on the distribution and prevalence of common marine life such as micro algae.
 Research has shown that the lower salinity of the Hudson Bay limits the growth of micro algae, which causes a notable change in biomass along the bay's salinity gradient.